Perth Lynx: Basketball WA's second ownership stint (2020–2024)

 In March 2020, the Perth Lynx's WNBL licence was transferred back to Basketball WA.

 In the 2021–22 season, the Lynx finished in second place with an 11–5 record and reached the grand final, where they lost the series 2–1 to the Melbourne Boomers despite winning game one in Melbourne.

 In the 2023–24 season, the Lynx finished in fourth place with an 11–10 record and defeated the first-placed Townsville Fire in the semi-finals to reach their second grand final series in three years.
 The Lynx won 101–79 in game one of the grand final series against the Southside Flyers.
 They became only the second team to ever score 100 points in a WNBL grand final and finished the game with 22 three-pointers.
 They went on to finish runners-up after losing game two 97–95 and game three 115–81.
+In the grand final game two at Bendat Basketball Centre, the Lynx set a club record attendance of 1,753.